-Compared with last year, the availability of data has improved for the Plan, as the majority of last year's data gaps came from the private market assets which have now been sold down.
-The Plan's overall data coverage has therefore increased significantly.
-The Plan's data quality has also improved this year for the same reason.
+Compared with last year, the availability of data has improved for the Plan, along with the quality of data for emissions reported by the managers.
+As a result, the Plan's overall data coverage has increased significantly.

-More of the Plan's managers are able to provide data than in 2022, and the Trustee will compare this year's data with that provided next year when preparing next year's report.
-This year, for mandates where data has been available for both this year and last, the Trustee doesn't consider the differences to be material.
+While some of the managers were unable to provide data this year, the majority did provide the requested data, and the Trustee will compare this year's data with that provided next year when preparing next year's report.

+This year, for mandates where data has been available for both this year and last, the Trustee considers the changes in the emissions metrics reported by the buy and maintain credit mandate and the secure income fund to be materially positive.